keyaedisa/dabs/README.md

 - Making sure archiso is up to date
 - Making sure sudo permissions are not used innappropriately
 - Checking if you are in the correct directory
-- Ensuring that Valen Repo is avaiable  in both of your profiles pacman.conf's!
+- Ensuring that Valen Repo is present in both of the pacman.conf's in your archiso profile!
   Both for the live iso and what will become the post install system!
 - This and so much more!

+# Feature Request

 Have a feature you want to request?
 Reach out to me and I will see if I can get it on a priority list depending on it's ease of implementation of and usefulness!

-#Yes that's right
+# Yes that's right!

 abs CAN be used for your iso!

 If you don't have build scripts of your own do not fret, abs was made for you!

+If you have build scripts you dislike do not fret, abs was made for you!

 At last abs is production ready.